“We are living in an interminable succession of absurdities imposed by the myopic logic

 People often say ‘you are what you eat.’
 I can certainly resonate with that.
 But it’s not just that.
 You are also what you buy, use, put, wrap, and present yourself with.
 Making a difference and living sustainably is not just about having solar panels on the boat or roof (although that is a great investment to reduce reliance on fossil fuel!).
 Responsible living is about how you think, buy, plan and prepare, and where.
 Whether you go around the world or to the market around the corner, thinking ahead helps.
 Start questioning where things come from, how it has been made, and by who?
 Where do things go after we throw it ‘away’?
 By making a shift in our thinking, and putting our inspector hat on, we can better engineer our lives to reduce our environmental impact.
 The most fun and effective way to make a change is by finding out yourself.
 Sailing will give you that pause, to think, reflect, and plan for the way forward.
 Here is some food for thought.

 Do you need to go shopping?
 If so, do you need to buy new clothes, gadgets and gear?
 Take over second-hand, borrow from the neighbour, save resources and things from the trash pile.
+Buying a new ‘eco’ car is often not more environmentally friendly than using one that already has been produced.

 Who do you give your money to?
 Do you help Mr. Supermarket CEO finance his second boat or are you bringing benefits directly to a family by shopping locally?
 Help to shorten the supply chain, which reduces transportation energy cost, use of packaging, and increases nutritional value, and benefits for those down at the bottom.
 Support the small entrepreneurs and go against mass consumerism.
 We live in a demand-driven society.
 Help the good brands, those without lobbying power and big advertisement budgets, to climb the ladder.
 Support the local coconut art and straw hats in the Caribbean.
 This is art that doesn’t harm the environment.
 As opposed to jewelry made from turtles, corals or sharks.